freenas/freenas-docs/userguide/storage.rst

 regular creation of snapshots, instead use :ref:`Periodic Snapshot Tasks`.

-**Destroy Dataset:** clicking the "Destroy Dataset" button causes the browser window to turn red to indicate that this is a destructive action.
-The "Destroy Dataset" screen forces you to check the box "I'm aware this will destroy all child datasets and snapshots within this dataset" before it will perform this action.
+**Destroy Dataset:** clicking the :guilabel:`Destroy Dataset` button causes the browser window to turn red to indicate that this is a destructive action.
+The :guilabel:`Destroy Dataset` screen forces you to check the box
+:guilabel:`I'm aware this will destroy all child datasets and snapshots within this dataset` before it will perform this action.

 **Edit Options:** edit the volume's properties described in :numref:`Table %s <zfs_create_dataset>`.